ezcatdb/clinicalcorpus-guidelines/_entity/NegationCue.md

 order: 107
 ---

-Negation words, such as "not", can be combined with event expressions.
+Negation words, such as "not", can be combined with event entities.

 ~~~ ann
 The patient did not undergo lung resect.